Agent-Skinner/scpcb-pie/ReadMe.txt

 	- Try running the game in different compatibility modes
 	- Don't repeatedly interact with the same object, lever, button, or keycard reader

+	If you are still running into problems, please report it to us on GitHub (link above).

 **** DEFAULT CONTROLS ***********************************